Kostas Giannoulis: Atromitos

-On 28 June 2014, the 27 years old defender signed an extension of his contract (which ended at 2015) for another two years in presence of the Technical Director Mr. Giannis Aggelopoulos.
-He is the seventh football player that in a period less of a year that renews his contract with our team after Tasos Karamanos, Luigi Cennamo, Nikolaos Lazaridis, Efstathios Tavlaridis, Luiz Eduardo Santana Brito and Miguel Sebastián Garcia.
+On 28 June 2014, the 27-year-old defender signed an extension of his contract (which ended at 2015) for another two years in presence of the Technical Director Giannis Aggelopoulos.
+He is the seventh football player that in a period less of a year that renews his contract with the team after Tasos Karamanos, Luigi Cennamo, Nikolaos Lazaridis, Efstathios Tavlaridis, Luiz Eduardo Santana Brito and Miguel Sebastián Garcia.

-Kostas Giannoulis a football player with ethics, quality and inexhaustible source of strength had the last season (2013/14) 44 appearances in all the organizations.
+Giannoulis had in the last season (2013/14) 44 appearances in all the organizations.

 Olympiacos

-On 31 August 2014, it was announced that Kostas Giannoulis has joined Olympiacos.
+On 31 August 2014, it was announced that Giannoulis has joined Olympiacos.
 Giannoulis commented the following at atromitosfc.gr : "A great thank is nothing in front what I owe to Atromitos.
 After a bad year in Germany, Atromitos brought me in Greece and gave me the chance to participate in a high level and to show the talents that I have by playing at least only once in the National Team and now to achieve a transfer at the top club of the country."

 On 9 July 2015, he terminated his contract with the club.

 Asteras Tripolis

-On 15 July 2015, it was announced that Kostas Giannoulis had joined Asteras Tripolis on a two-year contract for an undisclosed fee.
+On 15 July 2015, it was announced that Giannoulis had joined Asteras Tripolis on a two-year contract for an undisclosed fee.